carterjmoore/Gun-Time/README.md

 Alternatively, the project can be opened in Unity, and either ran directly in the editor, or an executable can be created via File > Build Settings > Build.\
 Note that the project was originally developed in Unity 2019.4.\*, so opening the project in another version of Unity may cause issues.

+We have added a few cheats to make testing our game easier, which are as follows:
+- I: Toggle invincibility.
+- F: Disable/enable all chaser enemies.
+- G: Disable/enable all shooter enemies.
+- Q: Decreases the time status of (slows) everything in the scene (careful, includes enemies).
+- E: Increases the time status of (speeds up) everything in the scene (careful, includes enemies).

 ## Project Organization
 All important files for the project can be found in the `Assets` folder in the main directory.
 Important subdirectories include: